 WHY GO: There’s a reason Camden Maine is one of the most popular tourist towns on the Mid-Maine Coast.
 With its protected harbor jammed with schooners and recreational ships, it is breathtakingly gorgeous.

-At one point, there were 4,000 ships in Penobscot Bay, transporting lime, granite, lumber, fish, ice, and other Maine resources to points south, and visitors can tap into that maritime heritage by taking a cruise on one of the many sailboats available for daytrips or overnight.
+At one point, there were 4,000 ships in Penobscot Bay, transporting lime, granite, lumber, fish, ice, and other Maine resources to points south.
+Visitors can tap into this maritime heritage by taking a cruise on one of the many sailboats available for daytrips or overnight.

 But those who wish to dive deeper into Camden history, read on.
 Highlights include a nouveau outdoor Amphitheater, radical for its day, tales of the early feminist poet Edna St. Vincent Millay, who attended High School in Camden, and a young early 20th century philanthropist who was responsible for transforming Camden ME into the jewel it is today.

 Oh yeah – and we also let you in on the best places to eat and stay.
 Start here.

 Things to Do In Camden Maine

 DO: Historic Camden Walking Tour